Election of New CA Council

 Again, please contact John Bowcott if you wish to contribute in this way or want further information about doing so.

-The election process is to be managed by an Electoral Commission, consisting of Quiller Barrett (President), Peter Death (Hon.
+The election process is managed by an Electoral Commission, consisting of Quiller Barrett (President), Peter Death (Hon.
 Treasurer) and Ian Vincent (Hon.
 Secretary), who are responsible to the CA as a whole, which elected them, rather than to Council.
 They intend to be as open and transparent as possible in their work and have started by publishing the election rules.

 The composition of, and number of Council members returned by, each constituency has been chosen to reflect the geographic distribution of CA members.
 For the initial election they are composed of federations as follows: